2011 British motorcycle Grand Prix

 The 2011 British motorcycle Grand Prix was the sixth round of the 2011 Grand Prix motorcycle racing season.
 It took place on the weekend of 10–12 June 2011 at Silverstone.
 The race was won by Casey Stoner, who had also taken pole position.

+With the new pit and paddock complex built for the Formula One race at Silverstone, the finish line was relocated to the exit of Club instead of Woodcote.